mateusmaso/jquery.focus/README.md

 jquery.focus [![Build Status](https://travis-ci.org/mateusmaso/jquery.focus.svg?branch=master)](https://travis-ci.org/mateusmaso/jquery.focus)
 ============

-This library is an extension for jQuery which allows focusing on typing elements on the beginning and ending.
+This library is an extension for jQuery which allows focusing on editable elements either at the beginning or ending.

 ## Features